dwyl/flutter-bloc-tutorial/README.md

 we are going to make some changes to it.
 Mainly:

-- change the icons when toggled.
+- Change the icons when toggled.
-- the person is only able to toggle the card
-**only** if the stopwatch is *not running*.
+- `person` is only able to toggle the card when the `timer` is *not running*.
-- hide the timer button when the card is toggled to "completed".
+- Hide the `timer` button when the card is toggled to "completed".
-- change the style of the text when the todo item is marked as "completed".
+- Change the style of the `text` when the todo `item` is marked as "completed".

 To make these changes,
 open `lib/main.dart`